crytic/building-secure-contracts/program-analysis/echidna/Exercise-X.md

 <details>
   <summary>5th invariant </summary>

-   The player should not be able to burn tokens before the `timelock`.
+   The player should not be able to burn (lock) tokens before the `timelock`.

 </details>